-For information about the Administration application, see the Administration Guide.
+For information about the Administration application, see the Administration Guide in the Anzo Deployment and User Guide

-• The User menu (provides access to your user profile, the About screen, and the Application Progress window, which lists recent application activity.
+• The User menu () provides access to your user profile, the About screen, and the Application Progress window, which lists recent application activity.
 It also includes the ability to log out of the application and a Documentation link that opens this guide.